-To really completely test your integration, please do a test transaction using a real credit card.
-There is no better way of testing your API Credentials then running a real credit card.
+To completely test your integration, please do a test transaction using a real credit card.
+There is no better way of testing your API Credentials than running a real credit card.
 To do that, create a manual booking, collect a payment using your personal credit and a small amount (say $5).
 Once it goes through, use the Void & Delete option on the payment to void the credit card payment.
 Then cancel or delete the booking.
 That will tell you definitively that everything is good to go.

-Authorize.net has its own test mode, where it will reach to OwnerRez card requests and provide responses, but not actually process any charges.
+Authorize.net has its own test mode, where it will react to OwnerRez card requests and provide responses, but not actually process any charges.
 OwnerRez has no way of knowing that your Authorize.net account is in this mode.
 So, if you activate the Authorize.net test mode, OwnerRez will merrily proceed to "charge" your guests, and think it is really collecting money, while in fact no charges are made and nothing is collected.
 Make sure to confirm that your Authorize.net account is not in test mode except when you are actually testing it!

 We use the AIM method.
 Like our other processor integrations, we require a "server to server" method so that the guest experience and payment process is entirely managed end-to-end in OwnerRez.